 By the way, stuffing or dressing?
 Find out more about the difference in my Thanksgiving Rivalry post.

 I used to avoid sweet potatoes until I had this recipe.
 It is amazing and nothing short of that.
 I promise.

 Now I can’t get enough of sweet potato recipes.
 My brother-in-law loves this dish but doesn’t like marshmallows on top.
 So, we leave a little corner free of marshmallows, and it cooks up perfectly.

 It is not hard for me to be a piggy with this creamed corn cornbread.
 It’s that good.
 It’s inexpensive and really, really good.
 You’ll want more than one serving.
 I promise I won’t tell.

-I could honestly eat potatoes for every meal, and snacks in between.
+I could honestly eat potatoes for every meal and snacks in between.
 I love potatoes any way I can get them.
-The great thing about this dish is that you can make it fresh from scratch, or used frozen potatoes to make this an easy side dish.
-Good stuff.
+The great thing about this dish is that you can make it fresh from scratch or use frozen potatoes to make this an easy side dish.

 No holiday meal would be complete without mashed potatoes.
 Why not make life easy and make them in the Crock Pot?
 It’s easy, saves you time in the kitchen, and tastes pretty amazing.

 For me, mashed potatoes are the best part of the holidays.
 Add some butter on top, and you’ve got a classic recipe.